-Here’s a Barbecue Sauce recipe that’s every bit as Sweet Baby Ray’s famous sauce.
+Here’s a Barbecue Sauce recipe that’s every bit as fab as Sweet Baby Ray’s famous sauce.
 It’s all natural, made by you, and only takes a few minutes.

 At last, the hunt for the perfect sweet style barbecue sauce is over.
 This sauce has everything going for it: it’s easy, it’s straightforward, and it tastes incredible.